nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Help](./images/help_after.png)

 <br>
-Note how a pop-up window appears containing a list of 27 commands that fitNUS supports.
+Note how a pop-up window appears containing a list of all 27 commands that fitNUS supports.

-Alternatively, use a keyword to search for a group of commands.
+Alternatively, you may use a keyword to search for a group of commands.
 The following depicts what would happen if you chose to streamline your search to a certain keyword.

 Format: `help [COMMAND_KEYWORD]`

 Example:
-* `help timetable` Shows all the commands containing the word "timetable".
+* `help timetable` fitNUS shows all the commands containing the word "timetable".

 <div style="page-break-after: always;"></div>